 Other people may have dealt with the exact issue that you are facing and minimally can make you feel as if you are not alone in your dilemma.

 You do not want to lean on a “misery-loves-company” campaign.

-In all cases, to gain the right support for your self-doubt from others, it is important to be open about your concerns.
+To gain the right support for your self doubt from others, it is important to be open about your concerns.

 3. Take Small Steps

 When the pile is high and the list is long, it is important to start small.

 Instead, take baby steps toward your goal.